-emotion recognition and understanding studies among people with ASD were often with high functioning or Asperger population.
-From the scarce information in the literature, it seems that IQ variant is very influential on emotion recognition tasks in the different modalities, people with higher IQ functioned better in emotion recognition tasks (Jones et al., 2011; Mazzoni et al., 2020; Salomone et al., 2018). respectively, that will explain studies that did not found gaps in basic emotion recognition from different sensory cues among people with ASD.
-These study groups often included subject with IQ compatible to 6 years and above, and since in typical development basic emotion recognition is acquired until 5 years old, we can infer that the results can be explained by cognitive and linguistic skills (Castelli, 2005; Grossman et al., 2010)
+Studies on emotion recognition and understanding among people with ASD were often conducted with the high functioning or Asperger population.
+From the scarce information in the literature, it seems that IQ variant is very influential on emotion recognition tasks in the different modalities; people with higher IQs functioned better in emotion recognition tasks (Jones et al., 2011; Mazzoni et al., 2020; Salomone et al., 2018).
+This may explain studies that did not find gaps in basic emotion recognition from different sensory cues among people with ASD.
+These study groups often included subjects with IQs equivalent to six years and above, and, since in neurotypical individuals, basic emotion recognition is acquired by five-years- old, we can infer that the results can be explained by cognitive and linguistic skills (Castelli, 2005; Grossman et al., 2010).